wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 ¹¹The mind can distort its [the-mind’s] function, but it [the mind] cannot endow itself [the-mind’s-self] with functions it [the mind] was not given.
 ¹²That is why the mind cannot totally lose the ability to communicate, even though it [the mind] may refuse to utilise it [the ability to communicate] on behalf of being.

-#### substituted
+::: details Substituted

-3. In contrast, spirit reacts in the same way to everything spirit knows is true, and does not respond at all to anything else.
+3. In contrast, spirit reäcts in the same way to everything spirit knows is true, and does not respond at all to anything else.
 ²Nor does spirit make any attempt to establish what is true.
 ³Spirit knows that what is true is everything that God created.
 ⁴Spirit is in complete and direct communication with every aspect of creation, because spirit is in complete and direct communication with spirit’s Creator.